-Key Type Description сри str The number of CPU cores. int mem The amount of main memory in bytes.
-When the slot object is used as an input to an API, it may be represented as binary numbers using the binary scale suffixes such as k , m , g , t , int p , e , z , and y , e.g., "512m", "512M", "512MiB", "64g", "64G", "64GiB", etc. When the slot object is used as an output of an API, this field is always represented in the unscaled number of bytes as strings.
+Key Тур e Description сри str The number of CPU cores. int mem str The amount of main memory in bytes.
+When the slot object is used as an input to an API, it may be represented as binary numbers using the binary scale suffixes such as k , m , g , t , int p, e, z, and y, e.g., "512m", "512M", "512MiB", "64g", "64G", "64GiB", etc. When the slot object is used as an output of an API, this field is always represented in the unscaled number of bytes as strings.
 Warning: When parsing this field as JSON, you must check whether your JSON library or the programming language supports large integers.
 For instance, most modern Javascript engines support up to $2^{53} - 1$ (8 PiB - 1) which is often defined as the Number.MAX_SAFE_INTEGER constant.
-Otherwise you need to use a third-party big number calculation library.
-To prevent unexpected side-effects, Backend.AI always returns this field as a string. cuda. str The number of CUDA devices.
-Only available when the server is configured to use the device CUDA agent plugin. acvice int cuda. str The virtual share of CUDA devices represented as fractional decimals.
-Only available when shares the server is configured to use the CUDA agent plugin with the fractional allocation mode (enterprise edition only). tpu. str The number of TPU devices.
-Only available when the server is configured to use the TPU device agent plugin (cloud edition only). int (others) str More resource slot types may be available depending on the server configuration and agent plugins.
+Otherwise you need to use a third-party big number calcula- tion library.
+To prevent unexpected side-effects, Backend.AI always returns this field as a string. arways retains ans note as a suring. cuda. str , device CUDA agent plugin. int cuda. str 1 shares the server is configured to use the CUDA agent plugin with the fractional allocation mode (enterprise edition only). tpu. str Ş device agent plugin (cloud edition only). (others) int (others) str plugins.
 There are two types for an arbitrary slot: "count" (the default) and "bytes".
 For "count" slots, you may put arbitrary positive real number there, but fractions may be truncated depending on the plugin implementation.
 For "bytes" slots, its interpretation and representation follows that of the mem field.
+Tor bytes siots, its interpretation and representation follows that of the mem field.

-1.10.13 Resource Preset Object
+1.12.13 Resource Preset Object

-Key Тур e Description
+Key Type Description

 name str The name of this preset.

-resource_sl oRess o with the pre-configured combination of resource slots.
+resource_sl The pre-configured combination of resource slots.
 If it contains slot types that are not cur-

-Slot rently used/activated in the cluster, they will be removed when returned via /resource/
+source ently used/activated in the cluster, they will be removed when returned via / resource/

-Ob- REST APIs.
+Slot REST APIs.

+Ob-

 ject

+shared_memo rint The pre-configured shared memory size.
+Client can send humanized strings like '2g',

+(Byte)128m', '534773760', etc, and they will be automatically converted into bytes.

-1.10.14 Virtual Folder Creation Result Object
+1.12.14 Virtual Folder Creation Result Object